ataraxao/drex/introduction.md

 Critics further argue that this dynamic will stratify society—leaving median earners unable to compete with the gravitational pull of a counterparty’s corporate salary.
 However, this ignores the direct macroeconomic result of the Tournament Theory pipeline.

-Because the CWA tournament successfully incentivizes a percentage of highly competent people to voluntarily exit the corporate workforce to pursue the domestic path, it acts as a powerful deflationary pressure on the corporate labor supply.
-As the labor pool shrinks, corporations are forced to compete for the remaining talent, naturally driving up wages across the board.
-The top tier of the market shifts the labor supply, creating a rising tide that lifts the median market.
+Because the CWA tournament successfully incentivizes a percentage of highly competent people to voluntarily exit the corporate workforce to pursue the domestic path, a visible domestic alternative could place marginal pressure on labor supply in certain high-skill segments.
+Whether that effect would be economically meaningful remains an open empirical question.

 ### 3) Asymmetric Risk Profiles and Path Interoperability